Google site search for http://www.mvps.org/dmcritchie/firefox/

 Where do keyword shortcuts exist: They are regular bookmarks that have been given a keyword name (see picture at right).

-Assigning a keyword shortcut to a bookmark: Bring up the Bookmark Manager (Ctrl+B), Right click on the bookmarklet to bring up properties and assign a shortcut to it.
+Assigning a keyword shortcut to a bookmark: Bring up the Bookmark Manager ("Ctrl+Shift+B") or the Bookmarks Sidebar ("Ctrl+B"), Right click on the bookmarklet to bring up properties and assign a shortcut to it.
 Suggest including a colon as shown on mine to reduce errors.
 See Bookmark Properties picture

 Colon within or at end of a keyword is a very good solution that distinguishes from location bar searching and from use of tags.
-Tags is a newly added Fx3 feature. \ Opera users may have a problem as colon is not allowed in a nickname.
+Opera users may have a problem as colon is not allowed in a nickname.
 The beauty of Firefox keywords is that there are no restrictions on use of any character and is based on how used.
+Tags was an unwelcome Fx3 feature because it hid usage of pre-existing usage of keyword shortcuts, and has made bookmarking dialogs very unwieldy and confusing to new users and previous Firefox users alike.
+While shared tags in sites like delicious.com (if yahoo does not continue with this, see 10 Alternatives To Delicious.com Bookmarking) have proven useful because of the wide range of users it has been a thorn for Firefox users, and made bookmarks with tags less efficient even though it is in a database.

 Besides the shortcut is anything else special: Use of %s (percent-sign lowercase s) will be substituted when invoked by whatever you specify whether it be a filename, words for a search, whatever you include will be included in the invoked url.